Diagnosis

 Preparing for your appointment

-You're likely to start by seeing your primary care doctor.
-If your doctor suspects you have an enlarged liver, he or she might refer you to the appropriate specialist after testing to determine the cause.
+You're likely to start by seeing someone on your healthcare team.
+If your healthcare professional suspects you have an enlarged liver, you may be referred to the appropriate specialist after testing to determine the cause.

-If you have a liver disease, you might be referred to a specialist in liver problems (hepatologist).
+If you have a liver disease, you might be referred to a specialist in liver conditions, called a hepatologist.

 Here's information to help you get ready for your appointment.